 In Year Groups 1-6 we follow the National Curriculum and school has its own creative system of assessing pupils.

 Following on from the terminology used in Foundation Stage, your child will now be assessed against year group statements from the National Curriculum.
-As s/he moves into the national curriculum levels, in Year 1, these descriptors are called: ‘entering; on-track and greater depth.
+As s/he moves into the national curriculum levels, in Year 1, these descriptors are called: ‘Working Towards; Expected and Greater Depth'.

-‘Entering’: “Your child has been introduced to a national curriculum statutory learning objective/statement in a lesson or couple of lessons”
+‘Working Towards’: “Your child has been introduced to a national curriculum learning objective/statement in a lesson or couple of lessons”

 'Greater Depth’ means: “Your child consistently applies the objective/statement throughout their work and is ‘ready’ to move onto a level above their current position.